BlaqueDevs/se-assignment-day-4-software-project-management-jimavictor/README.md

 Gantt charts visually map tasks, dependencies, and deadlines, making it easier to track progress and adjust plans accordingly.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+The real-time note-sharing app solves key problems like the lack of seamless collaboration, limited offline access, and poor sharing controls.
+Many existing note apps require an internet connection and don't allow for real-time editing or granular permissions.
+Additionally, they often lack features like markdown support or code formatting, which are important for developers and writers.
+This app makes note-taking more flexible, collaborative, and accessible, ensuring productivity even without internet access.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?